 Fish Stocking, Identifying Fish, and Special Fishing Regulations

 A Freshwater Fish Gallery and information on similarities and differences among NYS Salmon provide educational information for those who are starting to fish.
-Current fish stocking in Oswego County and special fishing regulations for Oswego County contain important information for those who plan on fishing in the corridor.
+Current fish stocking in Oswego County and special fishing regulations for Oswego County (leaving DEC website to official Fishing Regulations Guide vendor website) contain important information for those who plan on fishing in the corridor.

 For further information, contact Fran Verdoliva, Special Assistant to the Salmon River, at 315-298-7605.